spicyjack/8-16_bit_cpu_info/README.md

-# CPU Diagrams/Spreadsheets
+# 8/16 Bit CPU Info

-This repo contains overview diagrams and opcode spreadsheets for popular CPUs from the 1980's/early 1990's.
+This repo contains CPU usage charts and and opcode spreadsheets for a few popular CPUs from the 1980's/early 1990's.

-Note also that as people build "modern" retrocomputers (AgonLight, Neo6502, etc.), these diagrams/spreadsheets can be used for those projects as well.
+Note also that these charts/spreadsheets can also be used for "modern" retrocomputers (AgonLight, Neo6502, etc.).

-## Color Key for the CPU Diagrams and Spreadsheets
+## Color Key for the CPU Charts and Spreadsheets

 | Color             | Hex                                                                |
 | ----------------- | ------------------------------------------------------------------ |